sabeel28/py.q/README.md

 Here I have done what I have learn during my **"Python"** journey.
-Some Projects in Python and its libraries.
+Some Projects in Python using its libraries.